Quintessence and tachyon dark energy in interaction with dark matter: Observational constraints and model selection

 where $p$ is the number of free parameters and $N$ is the number of data points.
 In the same manner as for AIC, if $2<\Delta BIC<6$, there is positive evidence in favor of the model with minor \textit{BIC} value.
 Again, if $\Delta BIC>10$, such an evidence is strong.

 From table \textbf{5}, we see that the \textit{AIC} and \textit{BIC} criteria furnishes strong evidence against the noninteracting case (NADE), in relation to the $\Lambda CDM$ model.
 Such a conclusion has already been obtained in \cite{testenade1} and \cite{testenade2}, from different data sets.
-However, for both interacting models, ITNADE and IQNADE, \textit{AIC} criterium furnishes strong evidence in favor of the interacting models, whereas \textit{BIC} criterium furnishes moderate evidence.
-Therefore, considering both the criteria, in the present work \textit{we have obtained strong evidence in favor of both the interacting models.} These result, combined with the fact that for both ITNADE and IQNADE the coupling constant is nonvanishing at more than $3\sigma$ confidence level, \textit{give us significative evidence of an interaction between dark energy and dark matter. }Furthermore, the sign of the coupling is compatible with dark energy decaying in to dark matter, alleviating the coincidence problem.
+However, for both interacting models, ITNADE and IQNADE, \textit{AIC} criterion furnishes strong evidence in favor of the interacting models, whereas \textit{BIC} criterion furnishes moderate evidence.
+Therefore, considering both the criteria, in the present work \textit{we have obtained strong evidence in favor of both the interacting models.} These result, combined with the fact that for both ITNADE and IQNADE the coupling constant is nonvanishing at more than $3\sigma$ confidence level, \textit{give us significant evidence of an interaction between dark energy and dark matter. }Furthermore, the sign of the coupling is compatible with dark energy decaying into dark matter, alleviating the coincidence problem.

 Figures \ref{distributions_tac} and \ref{distributions_quint} show the marginalized probability distribuctions of the (dimensionless) coupling constant $\delta$ and $n$, whereas figures \ref{bidimensionals_tac} and \ref{bidimensionals_quint} show the two parameter confidence regions of $1\sigma$, $2\sigma$ and $3\sigma$ for the ITNADE and the IQNADE models.